tylerchase/q2tutorial/README.md

 > knex seed:make [name of data]

 - Go to the seed folder and click on the file that you just created
-- Change all of the 'table_name'
+- Change all of the 'table_name' to the name of your table
-- Insert seed data in the object
+- Insert seed data in the object to match with the columns that you made in the table ex : knex('todos').insert({id: 1, name: "dummy data1", description: "just add it in"}), knex('todos').insert({id: 2, name: "dummy data2", description: "just add it in"}), knex('todos').insert({id: 3, name: "dummy data3", description: "just add it in"})

 > knex seed:run
 > psql [name of database]